cpmiec/maskAndRandResistCPA/readme.md

-This is a chaotic cipher that resists correlation power analysis attack
+This is a chaotic cipher that resists correlation power analysis attack.
+The operation speed is compared with the AES.